JCSes/JCS.github.io/index.md

 ### Additional Information

-**The Last of Us 2** is a story-driven, post-apocalyptic, action, drama, horror, thriller videogame produced by **Naughty Dog** which is a sequel to the 2013, award winning videogame, **The Last of Us**.
+**The Last of Us 2** is a **story-driven, post-apocalyptic, action, drama, horror, thriller** videogame produced by **Naughty Dog** which is a sequel to the 2013, award winning videogame, **The Last of Us**.

-On December 3, 2016 **The Last of Us 2** was first announced at the **PlayStation Experience event** which triggered an enormous hype across **The Last of Us** fanbase.
-On February 21, 2020, **Naughty Dog** revealed that it would be released, but later got cancelled due to problems that occurred.
-However on June 19, 2020 **The Last of Us 2** was finally released and millions of people worldwide bought and played it.
+On **December 3, 2016 The Last of Us 2** was first announced at the **PlayStation Experience event** which triggered an enormous hype across **The Last of Us** fanbase.
+On **February 21, 2020, Naughty Dog** revealed that it would be released, but later got cancelled due to problems that occurred.
+However on **June 19, 2020 The Last of Us 2** was finally released and millions of people worldwide bought and played it.

-Although it seems successful at first, at second it recieved many negative backlash from its own fans and it separated the fanbase into two: the ones that loved it, and the ones that hated it, which formed controversy, and I will tackle on the topic of why other fans hated it.
+Although it seems successful at first, at second it recieved many negative backlash from its own fans and separated the fanbase into two: the ones that loved it, and the ones that hated it, which formed controversy, and I will tackle on the topic of why other fans hated it.

 ## The Death of a Beloved Character Controversy